scooter99boston/bbu-gf/docs/gf_legal/legal_arch.md

 ## Actors & Roles

 ### Bedrock Consortium
 The Bedrock Consortium is an international non-profit public trust organization chartered to provide governance for the Bedrock Business Utility.
-Represented by the Board of Directors of the Utility, the Consortium represents the *Designated Data Controller*.
+Represented by the Governing Board of the Utility, the Consortium represents the *Designated Data Controller*.
 In this role, the Consortium is a broker between Transaction Authors, the *Primary Data Controller*, and other Utility actors.

 ### Consortium Members
 In order to participate in the Consortium as either a Steward, a Transaction Endorser or both; the desired participant MUST sign the Participation Agreement.
 This agreement allocates write access entitlements by membership level.